IgniteUI/igniteui-xplat-docs/doc/en/components/data-grid-remote-data.md

 ## Required Modules

-The `Grid` requires the following modules.
+The `Grid` requires the following modules:

 ```razor
 DataGridModule